Clarifying Terms:

 Mental: It impacts our brains, cognitive functioning, and mental health.

-Physical: It impacts our physical energy, and different parts of our bodies.
+Physical: It impacts our physical energy.

 Emotional: It impacts the depth and ability to express emotions.